 Piracetam has been used for decades as an off label nootropic agent.
 It has been observed to be effective in increasing: cognition and memory, learning, focus and reaction times but these results seem to vary.
 Below are some of the benefits that have been reported off label and in medical studies.

 - Increased Memory

 - Greater Focus

 - Reduced Brain Trauma

 Piracetam, as well as other racetams have been cited to act as a brain protectant but should not be used as a primary protective agent.
 These results may or may not be caused by improved vasodilation.
 Piracetam is believed to reduce free radicals in the brain that caused oxidative stress.
 Oxidative stress can be a cause of cholinergic damages that can lead to Alzheimer’s and Dementia as well as other neurological disorders.

 Piracetam Safety, Tolerance & Drug Interactions

 Piracetam has been shown to have very limited side effects and drug interactions.
 Side effects can occur but this is usually common in higher doses or in individuals who are sensitive to the substance.
 There has been limited data to suggest Piracetam has led to fatalities or serious health complications.
-Below are some of the common side effects that can common in higher dosages.
+Below are some of the common side effects that can be common in higher usage levels.